dotnet/csharpstandard/standard/interfaces.md

 An interface declaration shall not supply a *type_parameter_constraints_clause*s unless it also supplies a *type_parameter_list*.

 An interface declaration that supplies a *type_parameter_list* is a generic interface declaration.
+Additionally, any interface nested inside a generic class declaration or a generic struct declaration is itself a generic interface declaration, since type arguments for the containing type shall be supplied to create a constructed type.

 ### 17.2.2 Interface modifiers